Guard Ricky Rubio says his NBA career is over. He stepped away from Cavs to work on mental health

-CLEVELAND (AP) — Veteran guard Ricky Rubio, who stepped away from his playing career — and the Cleveland Cavaliers — this season to concentrate on his mental health, said Thursday his NBA career is over.
+After stepping away from his playing career — and the Cleveland Cavaliers — this season to address mental health issues that he's still working on, Rubio said Thursday that his NBA career is over after 12 seasons.

-The 33-year-old Rubio posted on X, formerly known as Twitter, that he's “doing much better and getting better every day” but that his NBA career “has come to an end.”
+The 33-year-old Rubio, who has also had a distinguished international career with Spain, alluded to his recent struggles while adding that he's “doing much better and getting better every day.”

-The Cavs have been in talks to buy out Rubio's $6.1 million contract for this season.
-The Spanish native has spent the past two seasons recovering from a torn knee ligament, and was limited to just 33 games last season.
+Rubio's announcement on X, formerly known as Twitter, came after he and the Cavs came to an agreement on a contract buyout, a person familiar with the negotiations told The Associated Press.

 He didn't report to training camp this season, and Rubio posted on social media that “July 30th was one of the toughest nights of my life."